kohei-us/mdds/doc/trie_map.rst

 This code generates exactly the same output as the first example that uses :cpp:class:`~mdds::trie_map`.
 The only difference is that you need to provide the list of entries *pre-sorted* prior to instantiating the map object.

+This example uses another useful macro :c:macro:`MDDS_N_ELEMENTS` which computes the length of an array by dividing the size of the whole array by the size of its first element.
+This macro is useful when the array definition is given in the same compilation unit and therefore its size is known at the call site where the macro is used.